EvenLegion/Helix/README.md

-# Turborepo starter
+# Helix

-This Turborepo starter is maintained by the Turborepo core team.
+Helix is the monorepo of Arbiter (EvenLegion's Discord Bot) and Nexus (EvenLegion's Website)

 ## Using this example